-- Attendance is limited to 25% of seating capacity, and we are practicing social distancing.
+- Attendance is limited, and we are practicing social distancing.
 Individuals who are not part of the same household need to sit at least six feet apart.
 An usher will help you find seats, so please arrive sufficiently early.
 Social distancing also applies in other parts of the building.

 - Masks are required.
 Bring your own face covering.
 This applies to everyone over the age of two.
 We understand that this may be difficult with children; please do your best.